reupen/columns_ui/README.md

 ### foobar2000/ui_helpers

 This is a helper library containing various UI helper classes and functions.
-These include a reusable custom list view control, a custom track bar control and various UI related helpers helpers
+These include a reusable custom list view control, a custom track bar control and various UI related helpers.